hoangduytran/blender-manual/manual/animation/armatures/bones/properties/display.rst

 Override Transform
    Bone that defines the display transform of the custom shape.

+.. _bpy.types.PoseBone.use_custom_shape_bone_size:

 Scale to Bone Length
-   Whether the custom shape should be scaled by a factor equal to the bone's length.
+   Whether the custom shape should be scaled by a factor equal to the :ref:`bone's length <bpy.types.EditBone.length>`.

 .. _bpy.types.Bone.show_wire: